Peer review guide

 Learning by giving feedback

-Students learn by providing constructive feedback, as it involves them in complex processes of problem solving, problem diagnosis and solution suggestions.
-Studies have shown that providing elaborate feedback including problem descriptions and constructed solutions is the element of peer assessment that most benefits student learning (Lie et al. 2010, 2012; Topping et al. 2013).
+Students learn by providing constructive feedback, as it involves them in complex processes of problem-solving, diagnosing problems and suggesting solutions.
+Studies have shown that providing elaborate feedback including problem descriptions and scaffolded solutions is the element of peer assessment that most benefits student learning (Lie et al. 2010, 2012; Topping et al. 2013).

-Peer assessment increases the amount of time students spend critically reflecting on an assignment by "reviewing, summarising clarification, giving feedback, diagnosing knowledge gaps, identifying missing knowledge and considering deviations from the ideal".
+Peer assessment increases the time students spend critically reflecting on an assignment by "reviewing, summarizing clarification, giving feedback, diagnosing erroneous knowledge, identifying missing knowledge and considering deviations from the ideal".
 (Topping 1998) These activities help to reinforce and deepen learning.

 Active engagement

-Peer assessment encourages active learning by involving students in the feedback process rather than simply being passive recipients of feedback from a teacher (Liu and Carless 2006; Cartney 2010; Nicol 2011).
-In doing so, they are alerted to the value of feedback rather than seeing it as a justification for a grade.
-Peer assessment can help provide opportunities for feedback earlier so that students can use it to improve their work by revising drafts or incorporating what they have learned into later assignments.
-Studies show that students are more motivated to engage with and use feedback when the immediate usefulness of that feedback is clear (Moore and Teather 2013).Opportunities to apply knowledge through practice and to receive quality feedback on that practice are known to have positive impacts on student learning (Nicol and Macfarlane-Dick 2006).
+Peer assessment encourages active learning by involving students in the feedback process rather than simply being passive recipients of a teacher's feedback (Liu and Carless 2006; Cartney 2010; Nicol 2011).
+By doing so, they are alerted to the value of feedback rather than seeing it as a justification for a grade.
+Peer assessment can help provide opportunities for feedback earlier so that students can use it to improve their work by revising drafts or incorporating what they've learned into later assignments.
+Studies show that students are more motivated to engage and use feedback when the immediate usefulness of that feedback is clear (Moore and Teather 2013).Opportunities to apply knowledge through practice and receive quality feedback on that practice are known to have positive impacts on student learning (Nicol and Macfarlane-Dick 2006).

 Better understanding of their own work

-Students develop the metacognitive ability to reflect more critically on their own work through the assessment of their peers' work.
-Training and experience of peer assessment can also help to correct the detrimental effects of students over- or underestimating their own performance and can result in students becoming more independent learners, reducing dependence on feedback from instructors (Nicol, Thomson and Breslin 2014).
+Students develop the metacognitive ability to think more critically about their own work through the assessment of their peers' work.
+Training and experience in peer assessment can also help to correct the detrimental effects of students overestimating or underestimating their own performance and can result in students becoming more independent learners, reducing dependence on feedback from instructors (Nicol, Thomson and Breslin 2014).

 Lifelong skills development

-Peer assessment helps students to develop lifelong transferable skills, such as engaging in critical review of their peers' and colleagues' work, communicating feedback in a constructive and positive way, learning to accept feedback from others and incorporating feedback from others into their work.
-This helps to prepare them to engage in such activities independently once they leave school.
+Peer assessment helps students to develop lifelong transferable skills, such as engaging in critical review of the work of their peers and colleagues, communicating feedback in a constructive and positive way, learning to accept feedback from others and incorporating feedback from others into their work.
+This helps prepare them to engage in such activities independently once they leave school.

 peer review group

-The concept of peer review is broad and can therefore be implemented in different ways.
-It is therefore important to reflect on some of the basic elements that go into the design of a peer review activity in the light of the desired learning outcomes. (modified from Gielen 2010 and Topping 1998).
+The concept of peer assessment is broad and can therefore be implemented in a variety of ways.
+It is therefore important to reflect on some of the basic elements that go into designing a peer assessment activity in light of the desired learning outcomes. (modified from Gielen 2010 and Topping 1998).

-What will the students produce? (article, web page, poster, presentation, video, participation/contribution to a group project) What skills do the students need to develop and demonstrate when producing?
+What will the students produce? (article, web page, poster, presentation, video, participation/contribution to a group project) What skills do the students need to develop and demonstrate when they produce?

 • Peer review product

-What is the outcome that students create when evaluating their peers? (grades, rubric, ranking, guided questions, qualitative feedback)
+What results do students create when evaluating their peers? (grades, rubric, ranking, guided questions, qualitative feedback)

 • Formative or summative

-Will the final product be peer-reviewed for a grade or will students submit a draft product for peer review which they can revise before submitting it to the teacher?
+Will the final product be peer-reviewed for a grade, or will students submit a draft product for peer review that they can revise before submitting it to the teacher?

 • Rating

 How will students be graded on the assignment?
-Will peer assessment replace instructor assessment (substitution)?
+Will peer grading replace instructor grading (substitution)?
 Will students receive grades or feedback from both peers and instructors (partial substitution)?
-Or, will the peer assessment provide additional feedback but be primarily assessed by the instructor for the final (supplementary) grade?
-Will you give feedback to the students or will you give a grade, with or without evaluation, for their peer evaluations?
+Or, will peer assessment provide additional feedback but be primarily evaluated by the instructor for the final grade (supplementary)?
+Will you give feedback to students or award a grade, with or without evaluation, for their peer assessments?

 • Organization

-How will peer assessors be assigned (e.g. randomised, self-selected, selected by you, small group, paired).
+How will peer reviewers be assigned? (e.g. randomized, self-selected, selected by you, small group, paired).
 How many assessments will you ask each student to complete?
-Will the assessments be anonymous or will there be a dialogue between peers who assess each other?
+Will the assessments be anonymous, or will there be a dialogue between peers who assess each other?

 • Training